Surgical Tech Salary: How Much Does a Surgical Tech Make?

 What Is the average traveling surgical tech salary?

 Traveling surgical techs earn a much higher salary than other surgical techs.
-ZipRecruiter reports an average traveling surgical tech salary of over $84,000 per year as of Feb.
+ZipRecruiter reports an average traveling surgical tech salary of over $104,000 per year as of September.
 2023.
-That places traveling surgical techs in the top 10% of earners based on surgical tech salary data from the BLS.
+This is significantly higher than the average surgical technician salary of $57,500.

 In addition to salary, traveling surgical techs may receive a housing stipend, travel pay, and other compensation.
 For example, Mayo Clinic pays traveling surgical techs $50 an hour plus a $4,000 monthly housing stipend.